 Online Doctoral Degrees in Engineering Requirements

-In order to qualify for admission into an online doctoral degree in engineering, you will need an accredited graduate degree in engineering or one of the many engineering specialties.
+To qualify for admission into an online doctoral degree in engineering, you will need an accredited graduate degree in engineering or a related specialty.

 You will also be required to provide your official college transcripts, a resume, and GRE test scores.
 Your application should also provide letters of recommendation from prior teachers or research assistants.

 Students in an online doctoral degree in engineering specialize in a particular subtopic in engineering.
 They explore the topic in-depth for the duration of the degree program.
 For instance, a nuclear engineer may focus on a particular discipline related to energy transfers in nuclear materials.
 On the other hand, a mechanical engineer could focus on a topic, such as logistics engineering.